retaildevcrews/ngsa-asb/spikes/front-door/setup-front-door.md

 ## Summary

 After deploying your clusters using the AKS Secure Baseline method outlined in this repository, [Azure Front Door](https://azure.microsoft.com/en-us/products/frontdoor/#documentation) can also be used as a global load balancer for your deployed apps.
-For example, if you have ***ngsa-memory*** deployed on different clusters in different regions, each with a distinct public endpoint, i.e., ***ngsa-memory-eastus-dev.cse.ms*** and ***ngsa-memory-westus2-dev.cse.ms*** you can create a single front end (***ngsa-memory-dev***, perhaps) for both instances using Azure Front Door.
+For example, if you have ***ngsa-memory*** deployed on different clusters in different regions, each with a distinct public endpoint, i.e., ***ngsa-memory-eastus-dev.cse.ms*** and ***ngsa-memory-westus2-dev.cse.ms*** you can create a single front end (***ngsa-memory-dev.cse.ms***, perhaps) for both instances using Azure Front Door.
 The Azure CLI setup instructions to create and deploy Azure Front Door as a global load balancer are included below.
 In summary, we

 - create and configure the Azure Front Door resource
 - create a front end endpoint